Find the right immigration lawyer for you easily and efficiently!

 Countries Exempt From Visa to Israel

 There are currently quite a few countries and territories who enjoy “free” entry to Israel for their citizens for touristic purposes.
 Meaning, people who hold a passport of the following countries, don’t have to apply for a tourist B2 visa in advance, before flying to Israel.
-Instead, they can get their tourist visa at the border for free.
+Instead, they must apply for ETA-IL in a fast and easy online process, and later get their tourist visa at the border for free.

 Please take into account that being a citizen of the following countries doesn’t guarantee your entry to Israel in any way.
 Israel and PIBA still keep broad discretion and can deny entry for various reasons in case they deem it necessary.